-In 1907 Dr. Holmes along his brother Dr. Garnet Holmes and Mr. J. A. Tremblay formed the Tilbury Town Gas Company.
+In 1907 Dr. Holmes along with his brother Dr. Garnet Holmes and Mr. J. A. Tremblay formed the Tilbury Town Gas Company.
 They laid a pipeline from Chatham to Tilbury to supply natural gas to the Maple City Oil and Gas Company.

 Mrs. Holmes married Arney F. Henry of New York in July of 1935.
 She died on the 22nd August, of 1966 and she was buried at Maple Leaf Cemetery in Chatham.
 At the time of her death, she resided at 448 King Street West in Chatham.
-Her second husband Arney Henry, had predeceased her.
+Her second husband Arney Henry had predeceased her.

 *Dr. Kingsley Holmes was the 4th member of his family to die within the preceding 6 months.
 His brother Garnet had died on the 9th of August, 1930, his mother had died on the 5th of October, 1930 and his father had died on the 25th of December, 1930.